astronomer/docs/astro/cli/develop-project.md

 ## Apply changes to a running project

-If you're running your Astro project in a local Airflow environment, you must restart your environment to apply changes for any of the following files in your Astro project:
+If you're running your Astro project in a local Airflow environment, you must restart your environment when you make changes to certain files and want to apply them locally.

+Specifically, you must restart your environment to apply changes for any of the following files:

 - `packages.txt`
 - `Dockerfile`